tothmano/manototh.github.io/_pages/home.md

 <div id="mano-toth-photo"></div>

-I am Senior Technical Writer at PSPDFKit in Vienna.
+As Head of Documentation and Senior Technical Writer at PSPDFKit, I manage a team responsible for documentation and developer experience.
+My team documents different software development kits (SDKs) that enable developers to easily integrate powerful document processing solutions into their apps.

 Before joining PSPDFKit, I was the Lead Technical Writer and Documentation Engineer at [Adverity](https://www.adverity.com/).
 I led a team of technical writers who contributed content to the [Adverity documentation site](https://docs.adverity.com/).
 I maintained the website front end and the underlying software architecture for authoring, publishing, and automation.